Southwestern Chopped Salad is a party on a platter! Filling, fresh, and colorful, this entree salad recipe will liven up your dinner table.

 Directions

-• Combine ingredients for the Pico de Gallo in a small bowl then set aside.
-Can be done a day ahead of time.
+• Combine ingredients for the Pico de Gallo in a small bowl then refrigerate until ready to serve.
+Can be made a day ahead of time.

-• Stir together desired amounts of Ranch dressing and salsa (I used roughly 50/50 ratios) in a small bowl to create Salsa-Ranch dressing, then set aside.
+• Stir together desired amounts of ranch dressing and salsa (I use ~50:50) in a small bowl to create the Salsa-Ranch Dressing then set aside.

 • Add romaine, sweet corn, black beans, and desired amount of pico de gallo to a large bowl then toss to combine.
 Add avocado, crushed tortilla chips, and Salsa-Ranch dressing then toss again to combine.
 Serve immediately.